 - Almond Milk.
 My secret to making this recipe taste richer and more satisfying.

-- Sauté the onion in the Instant Pot.
+- Sauté the Onion.
+You’ll do this in the Instant Pot.

-- Add the rice, vegetables, garlic, and spices.
-Splash in some of the almond milk.
+- Add Ingredients.
+Add the rice, vegetables, garlic, spices, and almond milk.
+Scrape the bottom of the pot.

-- Cook Instant Pot chicken and rice on HIGH pressure for 20 minutes.
-Let naturally release for 15 minutes, then vent any remaining pressure.
+- Cook.
+Cook Instant Pot chicken and rice on HIGH pressure for 20 minutes.
+Let naturally release for 15 minutes, then vent.

-- Dice or shred the chicken, then return to the pot with the peas.
-Give everything a stir, top with cilantro, and serve.
+- Dice or Shred the Chicken.
+Add the peas.
+Stir, top with cilantro, and serve.
 ENJOY!

 - To Make in the Slow Cooker.
 Check out this top-rated Crock Pot Chicken and Rice recipe.
 You can add the spices suggested in this recipe to the slow cooker version if you like.